mormond/aks-managed-app-testing/docs/catalogdeploy.md

 ## Upload package to blob storage

-1. In order to create a managed app definition, you need to stage the package file containing our ARM template etc at a URL
+1. In order to create a managed app definition, you need to stage the `package.zip`  file at a URL
+1. We can stage using blob storage
 1. You may either
    1. create a storage account and blob container using the portal or
    1. use the script snippets in `helpers/deploy-app-definition.sh` to do so